Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 **Note**: in this section, we'll adopt the lazy topological convention of calling every rectangle a square.

 ### The cylinder
-Schematically, we could represent the triangulation of the cylinder we provided as three quads joined in a row, and then with the edges at the horizontal extremes glued together, as below:
+Schematically, we could represent the triangulation above of the cylinder we provided in a plain figure as below:

 IMG!!!
 Triang do cilindro

 Above, we have the three quads and the glued edges marked as the same one, called $a$.
 We give a direction to these edges in order to denote where we should join their vertices: their end points should be glued together, as should the starting ones ("end on end, start on start").
 That is, we glue $v_0$ to $v_6$ and $v_2$ to $v_7$, so that these will be identified in the cylinder.
 This is not the only way to paste the edges $\angled{v_0, v_1}$ and $\angled{v_6, v_7}$ together, though.
 We could instead decide to do a "twist" and identify $v_0$ with $v_7$ and $v_2$ with $v_6$-- a case which we'll consider soon.

 That is: we represented a triangulation of the cylinder drawing some quads and then indicating how to glue edges, according to some direction.
-Note that this is just a way of representing our triangulation, not the triangulation per se.
+Note that this is just a way of representing our triangulation, not the triangulation per se, specially because there's no concrete indication of which points the vertices are.

 Topologically, this means we can obtain a cylinder from a square by gluing two of its faces as done above.
 This works even without using simplices, so we get the following representation of a cylinder:

 IMG!!!

-This actually gives a general way of forming surfaces.
+This actually gives a **general way of forming surfaces**.
 You begin with a square, then label its edges and glue them respecting their start and end points as marked.
+You can try to replicate this with a sheet of paper.
+Let's dive a little deeper into that construction.

 ### The torus

-We can do something similar for the triangulation of the torus we used before.
+We can get a similar plane representation for the triangulation of the torus we used before.
 First, take one of the skewed cylinders and cut it along one edge joining its two boundary triangles, making a flat piece as shown below.
 The edges marked as "a" indicate that they should be glued together, according to the given direction ("end on end, start on start").
 Then we join three of these representations in sequence, gluing along the adequate edges.
 We also mark with "b" the edges that should be finally glued together to form the complete torus.

 IMG!!! (flat piece, glued)